LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 #### Accessibility link in footer becomes obscured

 Within the footer, in the "Useful information" and section on a larger screen, the Accessibility link is wholly obscured by the pointless popup widget, so this fails 2.4.11 Focus not Obscured.

+##### How to find

+There are a few ways to catch this, perhaps the easiest is to simply <kbd>Tab</kbd> through the page, when focus seemingly disappears and my Spidey-senses start to tingle, I will then expolore further.
+My preferred method is to then Inspect element on the pop up and find its outermost container in the HTML.
+I will then right click that line of HTML and select "Delete element" from the context menu and then I can visually identify what is underneath.
+If there is anything interactive underneath, then we fail it against this (if, the item is "wholly" obscured).

 ##### Solution